Fragile X Syndrome (Amniotic Fluid)

-A positive result means that the mutation was found and that it's likely your unborn
+A positive result means that changes to the gene were found and that it's likely your

 How is this test done?

-This test requires a sample of amniotic fluid.
-The sample is collected through a procedure
+This test is done with a sample of amniotic fluid.
+The sample is collected through

-called amniocentesis.
-The healthcare provider will insert a thin needle through your
+a procedure called amniocentesis.
+The healthcare provider will insert a thin needle

-abdomen and uterus and into the fluid-filled sac that surrounds the fetus.
-A small
+through your belly and uterus and into the fluid-filled sac that surrounds the fetus.

 Does this test pose any risks?

 Amniocentesis carries a slight risk for miscarriage.
 It also poses a slight possibility